Kaique-Apolinario/Said_and_Done/README.md

 ##### Delete task
 ![DeleteTask](Front-end/src/assets/DeleteTask.gif)

-Delete a task by clicking in the trash icon on the left.
+Delete a task by clicking in the trash icon on the right.

 ######  Responsiveness

 ![Responsiveness](Front-end/src/assets/Responsiveness.gif)